-c) relations between the professionals of the Group and any government administration, authorities, public officials or other persons who participate in the exercise of public functions, as well as political parties and similar institutions shall in any event be governed by the principles of cooperation, transparency and honesty.

-The companies of the Group have specific procedures to prevent any conduct that might be considered an act of corruption, the application of which is supervised by the Compliance Unit and the compliance divisions of the companies of the Group.

-- d) the professionals of the Group participate in appropriate training programmes, both in person and online or by any other appropriate method, with a frequency sufficient to ensure that their knowledge in the area covered by this Policy is kept up to date.
-In particular, the professionals of the Group shall receive specific training regarding the Code of Ethics to prevent any instance of fraud and corruption in any form. - e) the companies of the Group promote a transparent environment, maintaining appropriate internal channels to favour the communication of possible improprieties, including the use of the channel of communication with the Company's Audit and Risk Supervision Committee to report potential financial or accounting improprieties, and the ethics mailboxes, which allow the professionals of the Group, suppliers and shareholders of the Company to communicate conduct that may entail a breach of the Company's Governance and Sustainability System or the commission by a professional of the Group of an act contrary to the law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics. - f) the Group undertakes not to engage in any direct or indirect retaliation against persons who have used the channels referred to above or by any other means to report the commission of any improper conduct or any act contrary to law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics, unless they have acted in bad faith. - g) the risks associated with fraud and corruption are duly identified, assessed and mitigated with appropriate controls and procedures in all the Group's activities, and particularly in all transactions involving third-party relationships. - h) the Group's relationship with its suppliers is based on legality, business ethics, efficiency, transparency and honesty.
-Ethical and responsible behaviour is one of the pillars of the Group's conduct, and its suppliers must comply with the Group's policies, rules and procedures in connection with the prevention of corruption in all of its forms, including, extortion and bribery.
-No supplier of the Group shall offer or give government officials, authorities, third parties or any professional of the Group, within the context of the business activity carried out for or on behalf of the Group, whether directly or indirectly, gifts, presents or other unauthorised advantages, whether in cash or otherwise, in order to secure favourable treatment in the award or maintenance of contracts or in business relations or to obtain benefits for themselves or for the supplier company.
+- c) relations between the professionals of the companies of the Group and any government administration, authorities, public officials or other persons who participate in the exercise of public functions, as well as political parties and similar institutions, shall in any event be governed by the principles of cooperation, transparency and honesty. - d) The companies of the Group have specific procedures to prevent any conduct that might be considered an act of corruption, the application of which is supervised by the Compliance Unit and by the compliance divisions of the companies of the Group; - e) the professionals of the Group participate in appropriate training programmes with a frequency sufficient to ensure that their knowledge in the area covered by this Policy is kept up to date.
+In particular, the professionals of the companies of the Group shall receive specific training regarding the content of the Code of Ethics to prevent any instance of fraud and corruption in any form; - f) the companies of the Group promote a transparent environment, maintaining appropriate internal channels to favour the communication of possible improprieties, including the use of the channel of communication with the Company's Audit and Risk Supervision Committee to report potential financial or accounting improprieties, and the ethics mailboxes, which allow the professionals of the Group's companies, suppliers and shareholders of the Company to report conduct that may entail a breach of the Governance and Sustainability System or the commission by a Group professional of an act contrary to the law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics; - g) the companies of the Group undertake not to engage in any direct or indirect retaliation against persons who have used the channels referred to above or by any other means to report the commission of any improper conduct or any act contrary to law or the Governance and Sustainability System, particularly including the rules of conduct of the Code of Ethics, unless they have acted in bad faith; - h) the risks associated with fraud and corruption are duly identified, assessed and mitigated with appropriate controls and procedures in all activities of the Group's companies, and particularly in all transactions involving third-party relationships; - i) the relationship of the Group's companies with their suppliers is based on legality, business ethics, efficiency, transparency and honesty.
+Ethical and responsible behaviour is one of the pillars of conduct of the Group's companies, and their suppliers must comply with the policies, rules and procedures established within the Group's boundary in connection with the prevention of corruption in any of its forms.
+No supplier of the Group's companies shall offer or give government officials, authorities, third parties or any professional of the Group's companies, within the context of the business activity carried out for or on behalf of the Group, whether directly or indirectly, gifts, presents or other unauthorised advantages, whether in cash or otherwise, in order to secure favourable treatment in the award or maintenance of contracts or in business relations or to obtain benefits for themselves or for the supplier company.